 BYRDIE: What's the most panicked beauty moment you've ever had?

-BYRDIE: Three more questions.
+BYRDIE: It's so crucial.
 So what do you do the night before a big event?

 OW: I don't drink, I try to sleep more, and I do some sort of hydrating mask.